Common Zinnia Problems You Shouldn't Ignore

 Whiteflies will feed on zinnias and weaken their cell structures

 Whiteflies are incredibly tiny, winged insects that wreak havoc on zinnias by feeding on their sap.
-They're also prolific reproducers and the sheer number they can accumulate on a single plant is way more than you're probably thinking — never mind an entire zinnia colony.
+They're also prolific reproducers and the sheer number that can accumulate on a single plant is way more than you're probably thinking — never mind an entire zinnia patch.
 Whitefly infestations lead to yellowing leaves, stunted growth, and a sticky residue called "honeydew" coating the plant and flower, which attracts sooty mold and other fungal diseases.
 But beyond the direct damage they can do, whiteflies can also transmit plant viruses, further compromising your zinnia's health.

 Getting rid of whiteflies isn't easy once they've set up shop and requires a multi-pronged approach.
 First, regularly inspect the undersides of leaves for signs of infestation.
 For mild infestations, a strong jet of water from the hose can dislodge the insects, but introducing natural predators like ladybugs or lacewings can help, too.
 To be extra sure, try wiping the plant down with insecticidal soap or neem oil.
 If you're dealing with a severe infestation, you can try a stronger insecticide, but always prioritize the least toxic option to keep your garden's ecosystem safe for pollinators and other beneficial insects.
 Finally, remember to keep up with your plant chores, such as removing weeds and debris, which can hide whiteflies.